daniel-molina/visualequation/doc/UI.md

 > **Mnemonic**: '%' looks like a generic root with its arguments, only
 > lacking part of the main glyph.
 ##### Modify subequation with a variant (M-@)
 Full details to be defined.
-There is more info in *Advanced operations*.
+There is more info in *shell-like operations*.

 > **Mnemonic**: '@' looks like a modified form of 'a'.
 ##### Summatory (C-+, M-+, M-C-+)